ischyros-dev/innovateIN48/innovateIN48-demo/README.md

 # InnovateIN48-Demo

-This serves as the placeholder for the ongoing development of project for FIS InnovateIN48.
+This serves as the placeholder for the ongoing development of project (client-side) for FIS InnovateIN48.

 Developer:
-BPAPS Hackathon Team
+Jim Lorica | loricajemar@gmail.com | August 2021